-Candidates need to be reminded of the need to demonstrate their full depth/ breadth and range of knowledge and understanding across all topic areas.
-Candidates should also be reminded to read the questions carefully and pitch their answers to the marks available to access all marks available.
-During the extended response questions candidates should demonstrate their understanding and have analysed the scenario fully and show a confident understanding, giving justifiable reasoning behind their responses to fully access the marks available.
+Candidates should also be reminded to read the questions fully and carefully and align their answers question requirements to ensure that they give a full and relevant response.
+Candidates who do not do this are likely to miss the marks they need to score to access the middle and higher-grade bands.
+Candidates need to be reminded of the need to demonstrate their full depth/ breadth and range of knowledge and understanding across all topics.
+During the extended response questions candidates should demonstrate they understand and have analysed the scenario fully and show a confident understanding, giving justifiable reasoning behind their answers to maximise marks scored.